27 Oregon Waterfall Hikes That’ll Leave You Gobsmacked!

 This hike is a serious waterfall lovers’ paradise, and for a moderate hike, it is hard to beat this one.
 Overall there are six main waterfalls on this trip, as well as plenty of other smaller falls along the route.

 The loop can be hiked in either direction, either at the Wahkeena Falls or Multnomah Falls trailhead.
-However, if you want to avoid most of the crowds and get out the way from the beginning, start at Multnomah Falls.
+However, if you want to avoid most of the crowds and get out of the way from the beginning, start at Multnomah Falls.

 As you begin to reach the end of the hike, the trail starts to switch back downhill to the base of Wahkeena Falls, offering beautiful views up the creek.